j-musial/clms2cdse/README.md

    -b	   bucket name to upload to specific to a producer e.g. CLMS-YOUR-BUCKET-NAME -h      this message
-   -l      local path (i.e. file system) path to input file -o      Shall input file in the CLMS-YOUR-BUCKET-NAME bucket in the CDSE staging storage be overwritten?
+   -l      local path (i.e. file system) path to input file -o      Shall input file in the CLMS-YOUR-BUCKET-NAME bucket in the CDSE delivery point be overwritten?
    -v      version
 ```
 ##Single CLMS product upload: